yacitus/SSAuction/frontend/README.md

 ## Known Bugs
-- Nomination button is not disabled when auction is paused
-- Nomination button is not disabled when team has no unused nominations

 # MVP Unfinished Features
 - set bid and hidden max bid in nomination table for Nomination button